LEARNER’S LICENSE: HOW TO QUALIFY

 - Polk County Approved Driving Skills Exam Provider: Atlantic Driving School, 905 6th Street NW, Winter Haven, FL 33881.
 For additional convenience, in addition to regular business hours, Atlantic Driving School provides road tests after 5 P.M. and on Saturdays.

-- Polk County Approved Driving Skills Exam Provider: Career Development Services, LLC/Career Tech, LLC., 2219 W. Memorial Blvd., Lakeland, FL 33815.
+- Polk County Approved Driving Skills Exam Provider: All Class Drivers, 2219 W. Memorial Blvd., Lakeland, FL 33815.

 - To see other Driving Skills Providers approved elsewhere in Florida, click here.